GauthierDefrance/AutoFishing/ReadMe.md

 Once the letter has been predicted (it's not 100% probability), it will press in your game the corresponding touch after 0.1 seconds.

+## How to use the program ?

+The program need your game to be **ALWAYS** on screen.
+For the moment, it's better if you have two screens.
+One screen with your game, and another one with

 ## How to start the program ?

 Once you launched the program, he is waiting for you to press **Enter**.
+Then it will auto click when needed.

+## How to stop the program ?

+If you want to stop the program press **Escape** during 1 secondes.
+It should stop.

 ## License